Robert Redford Sets the Sundance Scene

 At the time it was a small resort called Timp Haven with a homemade rope tow, a single chair lift and a T-bar.
 Attracted to the land for both its potential as a creative hub and a landmark resort, Redford also saw his purchase as an act of preservation.
 He wanted the stories of this land, originally a cool-temperature summer mecca for the Ute tribe, to live on for future generations, free from major development.

 A decade later, in 1981, the Sundance Institute was founded at Sundance Mountain Resort, bringing writers, directors, actors and artists together to collaborate among the natural beauty of Provo Canyon.
-Today, the institute is spread out among offices in Park City, Los Angeles and New York City, with the exciting culmination taking place each January at the Sundance Film Festival in Park City (45 minutes away from the resort), which introduces a global audience to groundbreaking work in independent film.
+Since then, the Institute has grown and moved on, spread out among offices in Park City, Los Angeles and New York City, with the exciting culmination taking place each January at the Sundance Film Festival in Park City (45 minutes away from the resort), which introduces a global audience to groundbreaking work in independent film.